chraibi/cv/index.md

   funded by the Federal Ministry of Education and Research (BMBF) under grant number 13N12045.
 February 2012 till March 2015.

 Simulation and modelling in, "__ORPHEUS: Fire Safety in the underground__"
   funded by Federal Ministry of Education and Research (BMBF) under 13N13266.
-Status: ongoing.
+Status: `ongoing`.

+Active organizer and supervisor of PhD and master students within the project "Palestinian-German Science Bridge". funded by the Federal Ministry of Education and Research (BMBF) under grant number Status: `ongoing`.

 ## Teaching